 Up and Coming Musician and Music Professionals Portfolios

-Up and coming musical talent looking to showcase their work can reach a whole new audience by using their portfolios.
+Up and coming musical talent looking to showcase their work can reach a whole new audience by leveraging their digital portfolios.
 What's included in your portfolio will depend on the style of music you make and the type of musician you want to establish yourself as.

 If you're in a band you will want to include:

-the name of the band
+The name of the band

-a biography with background on the band
+A biography with background of the band members

-photos and video of any live performances
+Photos and video of any live performances

-a group photo shot by a professional photographer
+A group photo shot by a professional photographer

-a list of upcoming tour dates
+A list of upcoming tour dates

 Format the playlist to allow visitors to choose which songs they listen to first.
 Also, consider putting your best tracks near the top of the list to make sure your best work is reflected.

-Solo artists will want to include similar elements, but instead replace a group photo with a head shot and replace the band name with the name they go by as an artist.
+Solo artists will want to include similar elements to a band website, but instead replace a group photo with a headshot and replace the band name with the name they go by as an artist.